Testing for Hashimoto’s (Because your doctor won’t!)

 There are a couple of versions of CRP including the HS-CRP (high sensitivity CRP) and the standard CRP.

 The HS-CRP is typically used to test for very low levels of inflammation and used to give you an idea about your risk of heart disease (3).

 You can really use either as a patient with Hashimoto’s but you should understand the difference.

 You should also realize that you can STILL have inflammation even if both the CRP and the ESR are negative or not technically “elevated”.

-Many patients with Hashimoto's have isolated thyroid gland inflammation or systemic low grade inflammation both of which are not always picked up by ESR and CRP testing but still very important as they carry the same risks.
+Many patients with Hashimoto’s have isolated thyroid gland inflammation or systemic low-grade inflammation both of which are not always picked up by ESR and CRP testing but are still very important as they carry the same risks.

 Even though these tests aren’t perfect they are still a great cheap and effective way to assess inflammation.